Casepin

 Illustrative

 Childless Hundred Days (百日无孩) refers to a 1991 campaign of mass forced abortions carried out in Shen County and Guan County in Shandong Province, China.
-According to Wikipedia, the campaign began on 1 May 1991 and concluded on 10 August 1991, lasting roughly one hundred days, from which it takes its name.
+The campaign began on 1 May 1991 and concluded on 10 August 1991, lasting roughly one hundred days, from which it takes its name.

 The policy is reported to have caused mass panic among the local population and led to a dramatic reduction in births in the affected counties during 1991.
-The Wikipedia summary available for this case does not provide additional detail on the number of women affected, on any legal or administrative consequences for the officials involved, or on the longer-term aftermath of the campaign.
+No additional detail is available on the number of women affected, on any legal or administrative consequences for the officials involved, or on the longer-term aftermath of the campaign.

 Key facts